 Doctors can easily treat chlamydia with a course of antibiotics.
 They’ll either prescribe azithromycin or doxycycline tablets.

-You should avoid sexual intercourse (even with a condom) during treatment, and for a week after you’ve started antibiotics.
+You should avoid sexual intercourse (even with a condom) during treatment and for a week after you’ve started antibiotics.

 In most cases, chlamydia is curable with this simple treatment.
-Symptoms should start to improve in a few days and disappear after a week or two.
+Symptoms should start improving in a few days and disappear after a week or two.

-We recommend contacting any sexual partners from the past six months.
+I recommend contacting any sexual partners from the past six months.

 Chlamydia and Pregnancy

 Among many risks, having the STI when pregnant can cause a woman’s water to break prematurely, resulting in a pre-term birth.

-Babies have been known to contract the infection during delivery.
+Though rare, babies can contract the infection during delivery.
 A newborn with the infection risks them developing conjunctivitis and pneumonia.

 – During periodic cervical screening tests (which have replaced pap smears).